coq/ceps/text/008-typed-ltac.md

 One should be able to define new scopes, by giving them a qualified name, a old scope used for the parsing rule, and an expansion macro.
 We can maybe unify such a scope creation process with the tactic notation one?

+## Syntactic sugar

+A few dedicated syntaxes should be built-in into Ltac2 for easy manipulation of Coq-specific data.

+### Identifiers

+We need to write identifiers as easily as strings.
+What about `#foo` standing for the identifier `foo`?

+### Hypotheses

+We need to be able to access easily a hypothesis from its name.
+What about `` `foo `` being a shorthand for `hyp "foo"`?
+This needs to be accessible inside terms as well.

 # Transition path